 (Ever wonder why you’re likely to reach for candy, cookies or cake when you’re under pressure?
 The brain needs about ten percent more energy to function properly when you’re stressed, and sugar can provide it in a hurry.)

 The second benefit is mood.
 It’s not your imagination or an uncontrollable urge; there’s a physiological reason why we feel better after eating something sweet.
-Sugar triggers the release of the hormone serotonin, which is known colloquially as the “feed good” hormone.
+Sugar triggers the release of the hormone serotonin, which is known colloquially as the “feel good” hormone.

 More energy and a better mood?
 Sounds pretty good, right?
 Unfortunately, it’s usually not going to end well when you get too much of a good thing.